The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Experimental results

 The computations take place on a regular grid which discretizes the unit square $[-1,1]^2$.
 In order to compute on more general domains we simply restrict the computations on those grid nodes which belong to the domain of interest (see, for instance, \cref{sss:domains} below).

-In all experiments apart from the very first one we choose the number of local neighbors $k_i$ of a generic node $x_i\in V_\mathrm{inn}$---which appears in \cref{eq:idx_max_gradterm} and \cref{eq:idx_max_inf_lapl}, for instance---as $k_i=120$.
+In all experiments apart from the very first one we choose the number of local neighbors $k_i$ of a generic node $x_i\in V_\mathrm{inn}$---which appears in \labelcref{eq:idx_max_gradterm} and \labelcref{eq:idx_max_inf_lapl}, for instance---as $k_i=120$.
 In our regular grid this corresponds to a quadratic stencil of $11\times 11$ around the node of interest.
 If parts of the stencil leave the computational domain---which happens close to the boundary, for instance---we simply reduce the number of neighbors of the corresponding node.
 We discretize the unit square including its boundary with $97\times 97$ nodes.
-In most experiments the vertex set $\Gamma$ where we prescribe values of $u$ is chosen to be the boundary of the computational domain, in which case we set $v_i=0$ for all $x_i\in\Gamma$ in the grid functions~\cref{eq:discrete_scheme} and \cref{eq:discrete_scheme_2}.

 If not stated differently, the inputs in \cref{alg:root} were chosen as follows.
 When computing infinity ground states (cf.~\cref{ss:ground_state_numerics} below) the initial guess $u^0\in\R^M$ is chosen as discrete distance function of the domain\footnote{We used the MATLAB\textsuperscript{\textregistered} routine \texttt{bwdist}, Copyright 1993-2017 The MathWorks, Inc.}.
-The constant $\rho>0$---which should be chosen smaller than the reciprocal Lipschitz constant of $F$---is chosen as $\rho = 0.9$.
-Note that the Lipschitz constants of $F$ given by \cref{eq:discrete_scheme} or \cref{eq:discrete_scheme_2} equal one.
-We allow for a maximum of $K=3000$ iterations and choose the tolerance $\mathrm{TOL}=10^{-7}$.
+The constant $\rho>0$---which should be chosen smaller than the reciprocal Lipschitz constant of $\hat F$---is chosen as $\rho = 0.9$.
+Note that the Lipschitz constants of $\hat F$ given by \labelcref{eq:discrete_scheme} or \labelcref{eq:discrete_scheme_2} are close to one.
+We allow for a maximum of $K=5000$ iterations and choose the tolerance $\mathrm{TOL}=10^{-7}$.
 Let us remark that in almost all our experiments the algorithm required only a few hundred iterations in order to reach the tolerance.
-Furthermore, the tolerance should scale with the square of the characteristic grid size which can be seen from~\cref{eq:def_scheme_F2}.
+Furthermore, the tolerance should scale with the square of the characteristic grid size which can be seen from~\labelcref{eq:consistency_inf_L}.